Sunbasket is a meal kit service that’s focused on high quality ingredients and convenience.

 Additionally, the service currently only uses organic milk, yogurt, eggs, and tofu.

-In terms of seafood, Sunbasket uses wild-caught seafood that the Monterey Bay Aquarium Seafood Watch, an organization that promotes sustainable seafood, considers either “Best Choice” or “Good Alternative.”
+In terms of seafood, Sunbasket uses wild-caught or sustainably-raised seafood that the Monterey Bay Aquarium Seafood Watch, an organization that promotes sustainable seafood, considers either “Best Choice” or “Good Alternative.”

 Sunbasket’s meat and poultry are also antibiotic- and hormone-free, and the lamb is always pasture-raised.